PROS / This turntable has many features to ensure good playback including a counter weight, antiskating, pitch adjust and pitch lock.

 VERDICT / The Audio-Technica creates high quality and accurate digital conversions of your LPs and has high quality components to assist with accurate playback of your records.

 The Audio-Technica LP120 is one of the most impressive turntables that we reviewed.
 It plays 33, 45 and 78 rpm records; it also features reverse playback capability and pitch adjustment.
 This unit creates some of the most accurate LP to digital conversions we have heard.
 This turntable is a little pricier than others we reviewed, but it is a high-quality digital record player that is accurate and reliable.
-These are just a few reasons why this turntable earns our Top Ten Reviews Bronze Award.
+These are just a few reasons why this turntable earns our Top Ten Reviews Silver Award.

 Our focus was to determine how well each turntable converted LPs into digital files.
 We digitized a handful of LPs – "Rubber Soul" and a 45-RPM of "Let It Be" by The Beatles and "Lazaretto" by Jack White.
 The old Beatles albums were both not in the best shape, while "Lazaretto" was brand new.
 "Rubber Soul" had its fair share of scratches and "Let It Be" was both scratched up and slightly warped.
 The conditions of the records were to simulate conversion conditions of all kinds.
 We believe it is safe to say that not all of your records from the '60s and '70s will be in pristine shape.